 Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

-Another person is driving, asking their car's voice assistant for the best route to avoid traffic.
+Another person's driving, asking their car's voice assistant for the best route to avoid traffic.

 Someone else is lying on their couch, asking a smart speaker what time the hardware store closes.